Welcome to the Kpopalypse FAQ! If you’re curious about Kpopalypse, read this first!

 What is this website?

-It’s a blog created by me, Kpopalypse, so I can write about k-pop related stuff.
+It’s a site created by me, Kpopalypse, so I can write about k-pop related stuff.

 What does the name “Kpopalypse” mean?